What can you do as a free member?

 In FireRed and LeafGreen, however, this is determined entirely by the move's type.
 All Water, Fire, Grass, Electric, Ice, Psychic, Dragon, and Dark moves are Special.
 Everything else—Normal, Fighting, Flying, Ground, Rock, Bug, Ghost, Poison, and Steel—is Physical.

-pokemon firered pidgey using gust
+pokemon firered magikarp

 This creates some really awkward situations for certain Pokémon.
 Take Gyarados, for example.
 It has a massive Physical Attack stat but a very weak Special Attack.
-Because it’s a Water-type, and all Water moves are Special in this game, its Surf or Hydro Pump will do surprisingly little damage.
+Because it’s a Water-type, and all Water moves are Special in this game, its Surf or Hydro Pump will do little damage.

 Temper Expectations, Modern Trainers